mozilla/geckoview/geckoview/consumer/docs/permissions.md

 ### Android Permissions

-Android permissions are requested whenever a site wants access to a device's navigation or input capabilities.
+Android permissions are requested whenever a site wants access to a device's navigation or input capabilites.

 The user will often need to grant these Android permissions to the app alongside granting the Content or Media site permissions.